Deströyer 666: History

-The 2002 album Cold Steel... for an Iron Age featured cover art, which the band has since disavowed, claiming they never approved it.
+The 2002 album Cold Steel... for an Iron Age featured a cover art that the band has since disavowed, claiming they never approved it.
 A reissue of the album was scheduled for late 2005 but as of May 2009, it had not appeared.
 It is supposed to feature all new artwork as well as bonus songs.

 The next album, Defiance, was released in June 2009.
 It is their first album where none of the music was composed by Warslut, whereas he has concentrated on the lyrics as usual with the music composed by Shrapnel and Matt Razor.
-The album has been very well received by both fans and critics to keep Deströyer 666 well in the bracket of the cult act they have become.
+The album was well received by both fans and critics to keep Deströyer 666 well in the bracket of the cult act they have become.

-In 2010, the group released a compilation album, "To the Devil His Due" which contains all of the tracks previously available only on 7" vinyl EPs.
-Deströyer 666's lyrical themes deal with blasphemy, nihilism, Nietzsche and warlike subjects.
+In 2010, the group released a compilation album, To the Devil His Due, which contains all of the tracks previously available only on 7" vinyl EPs.

-In August 2012, it was announced that Shrapnel left the band due to personal reasons.
+In August 2012, it was announced that Shrapnel left the band for personal reasons.

-Deströyer 666 released their latest album, titled Wildfire, on 26 February 2016.
+Deströyer 666 released their fifth studio album, Wildfire, on 26 February 2016.

 On 2 December 2022, the group released their sixth studio album, Never Surrender.
 It was promoted by the single "Guillotine", released that September, whose music video featured footage from anti-lockdown protests that had taken place in their home country.